Buzz Kill: DUIs are Expensive Mistakes

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Drinking and driving can lead to steep fines, jail time, and a loss of driving privileges.
 While staying sober behind the wheel seems like a simple concept, drinking and driving is especially prevalent among young, college-aged drivers.
 These drivers are involved in thousands of fatal accidents each year.
+Many times, the drivers know the impacts such as higher insurance rates, injuries, and more.
+They just think they’re not driving that far or they’re not “that drunk.”
+In some cases, they’ve driven drunk before without being caught or getting in an accident.
+Unfortunately, getting home without incident before doesn’t mean you’ll get lucky again.

 Research shows that young adult drivers are the most likely to drink and drive, and they are also the most likely to be involved in a fatal car crash.
 In response to the National Survey of Drug Use and Health, 23% of drivers in this age group admitted to drinking and driving, the highest percentage of any other age bracket.
 Young adult drivers were also involved in 34% of all fatal accidents involving alcohol in 2010 — also the highest of any other age group — according to the National Highway Traffic Safety Administration.